rajatk879/2048018_Cloud_Project/Cloud_Project/README.md

 Amazon Polly (Text-to-Speech) is a service that turns text into lifelike speech, allowing you to create applications that talk, and build entirely new categories of speech-enabled products.

-Amazon Comprehend (Natural-Language Processing) is a natural language processing (NLP) service that uses machine learning to find insights and relationships in text.
-No machine learning experience required.

 Amazon Translate (Translation) is a neural machine translation service that delivers fast, high-quality, and affordable language translation.

 ## Libraries